shoedler/slang/README.md

 # slang

-A stack-based bytecode VM written in C, based on the book [Crafting Interpreters](https://craftinginterpreters.com/).
+A stack-based bytecode Vm written in C, based on the book [Crafting Interpreters](https://craftinginterpreters.com/).
+In contrast to the book, this Vm is not focused on space-efficiency, but more on ease of implementation and speed.

 ## TODOs